 You’re not done yet, are you?
 You still have to pick them all up and put them in the trash can or bags.
 Now, simply scoot the leaves into a trash can on its’ side, or use the blade edge to scoop them up to drop into bags.
 That’s right, it’s also a really big dustpan / leaf shovel.
 Pro-User Tip: Use two (2) Peace Brooms like giant salad tongs to pick up small to even large piles, and save your back from bending.

 Is that all there is to it?
 Not yet.
-Peace Broom is truly a year-round tool clearing snow, as a snow shovel, and sweep-clearing un-even, cracked surfaces & pavers, as well as clearing snow off your driveway & walkways.
+Peace Broom truly is a year-round tool clearing snow, as a snow shovel, and sweep-clearing un-even, cracked surfaces & pavers, as well as clearing snow off your driveway & walkways.
 You will find it faster and easier than a snow shovel for lighter snow, but not great for chopping up icy, packed, or driven on snow.
-A personal favorite: you can even use it to clear snow off your car and windshield, too.
-Peace Broom even clears water like a wave-shooting squeegee.
-Indoors, it is also great for blowing pet hair (caution: use small strokes, the hair will fly… out from behind furniture & from under tables, too though),
+A personal favorite: you can even use it to clear snow off your car and windshield.
+Peace Broom also clears standing water like a wave-shooting squeegee, too.
+Indoors, you can also blow pet hair out from under & behind furniture (caution: use small strokes, so the hair doesn’t get all over your furniture).

 Please check out our videos, and order your very own Peace Broom.
-Discover just how powerful, efficient, and fun this “wonder tool” really is.
-Easily 5 times more powerful than a broom, 30%+ more efficient raking leaves in grass, clear grass clippings, leaves, seeds, stems, and debris – even snow, and use it on any surface, from pavers to grass, even carpet.
+Discover just how powerful, efficient, effective, and fun this “wonder tool” really is.
+Easily, 5 times more powerful than a broom, 30%+ more efficient raking leaves in grass.
+Clear all kinds of debris: grass clippings, leaves, seeds, stems, standing water – even snow, and use it on any surface, from pavers to grass, even carpet.
 Even more, it’s a large dustpan/leaf shovel.
 No cords, no gas, no noise, no hassles.
 No other manual tool is as powerful, nor can boast of so many practical uses.
 Feel the power and connection of commanding the wind.
 I hope you love it as much as I do.